Population and key demographic indicators

 Actual place of residence is either registered place of residence (if it has been changed after the Population and Housing Census 2011) or that indicated in the Census (if persons has not changed place of residence since the Census).

-Part of the reasons behind the change of place of residence indicated in the monthly datafiles of Population Register show loss of the previous place of residence instead of the registration of new place of residence, therefore new addressing object code does not appear.
+Part of the reasons behind the change of place of residence indicated in the monthly datafiles of Register of Natural persons show loss of the previous place of residence instead of the registration of new place of residence, therefore new addressing object code does not appear.
 Only the reasons for changing place of residence resulting in new addressing object code are used.

 Determining actual place of residence

-If during Population and Housing Census 2011 person lived in a collective dwelling (including un a liquidated one) and now is not included in the CSB data on residents of collective dwellings or does not have new addressing object code in the Population register, the addressing object code fixed in the Census is not used.
-It is assumed that the residence address of person is that fixed in the Population Register before the Census.
+If during Population and Housing Census 2011 person lived in a collective dwelling (including un a liquidated one) and now is not included in the CSB data on residents of collective dwellings or does not have new addressing object code in the Register of Natural persons, the addressing object code fixed in the Census is not used.
+It is assumed that the residence address of person is that fixed in the Register of Natural persons before the Census.
 Codes of collective dwellings are not used also for persons who on the 1 January of the estimate year do not have addressing object code in the Office of Citizenship and Migration Affairs (OCMA) datafiles, and the respective code is taken from the historical population file (from 2012).